Myth: Bed Rest Is Usually the Best Cure for Pain

 Pain experts say there is one particularly damaging myth about chronic pain.
 Too many people think that pain is just a sign of aging and that there's not much to be done about it.

-"I think unfortunately too many doctors believe this," says Cohen.
+"I think unfortunately too many doctors believe this," Cohen says.
 "They see an older patient with pain and don't think anything of it."

 It's unquestionably true that our odds of developing a painful condition, such as arthritis, are higher as we age.
 But those conditions can be treated and the pain can be well-controlled.
 So no matter what your age, never settle for chronic pain.